|Corda Network trust root||Document history|

 4.8 Certificate Modification

-As per re-key requests, any modification to a subscriber certificate requires revocation of the original (see section 4.9) and reissue of a new subscriber certificate.
+As per re-key requests, any modification to the Subscriber certificate requires revocation of the original (see section 4.9) and reissue of a new Subscriber certificate.

 4.9 Certificate Revocation and Suspension

-The CA will issue CRLs covering all unexpired certificates issued except for OCSP responder (if one exists).
+The CA will issue CRLs covering all unexpired certificates issued by it.

 Revocation requests must be authenticated.
 See Section 3.2 for more details.